-The CryptGenRandom function fills a buffer with random bytes, implementing an Approved Psuedo Random Number Generator (PRNG).
+The CryptGenRandom function fills a buffer with random bytes, implementing an Approved Pseudo Random Number Generator (PRNG).
 The random number generation algorithm is based on the SHS based RNG from FIPS 186.
-During the function initialization, a seed, to which SHA-1 is applied to create the output random, is created by calling the Windows CE, Windows Mobile, or Windows Embedded Compact function CeGenRandom that is implemented outside RSAENH, in the file system.
+During the function initialization, a seed, to which SHA-1 is applied to create the output random, is created by calling the Windows CE function CeGenRandom that is implemented outside RSAENH, in the file system.
 CeGenRandom is pseudo random function that uses several sources of randomness from the OS and hardware: